thoelf/switchhub/README.md

 #What is SwitchHub?
-SwitchHub is a command line application for Linux (exclusively for the time being) that allows flexible control of the Telldus Tellstick.
-The Telldus Tellstick is a device that can be controlled from a computer to control power switches remotely.
+SwitchHub is a command line application for Linux (exclusively for the time being) that allows flexible control of the [Telldus Tellstick](http://www.telldus.se/products/tellstick).
+The Telldus Tellstick is a device that can be controlled from a computer to control power switches (i.e. remote socket receivers) remotely.
 SwitchHub can be easily adopted to control other similar devices.

 The scheduling of events (i.e. scheduling switches to turn on or off) is made by creating Boolean expressions, one per switch.
+An event defintion can look like this:

+*on = "06:00" <= t < "07:15" and sundown*

 Here are some of the important characteristics of SwitchHub:
 - SwitchHub is lightweight and will not use much of your system's resources.